 - The windows of an energy-efficient building in hot climates provide both light and ventilation and should face north or south.
 Architects should avoid windows that face west and east because they can have much more solar heat gain than the north-facing windows, and more than that for the south-facing windows.

 - In hot climates, insulated shutters that can close during the hottest times of day can reduce energy loss.

 - The exterior design of an energy-efficient building should provide shade to all the windows.

 For an energy-efficient building in a hot climate, builders should locate the ductwork inside the building's envelope.
 Ducts placed in unconditioned areas can increase cooling costs by 15 percent.
 Furthermore, in hot and humid regions, moisture can collect on the overheated ductwork.

 6. Landscaping for an Energy-Efficient Building in Hot Climates

-Properly planned landscaping in hot climates can provide for energy savings by redirecting solar heat gains through roof overhangs, and shade structures around the building such as trees and shrubs.
+Properly planned landscaping in hot climates can provide for energy savings by redirecting solar heat gains through roof overhangs, pergolas, and shade structures around the building such as trees and shrubs.
 Also, since pavement reflects and radiates heat that it absorbs from the Sun, the landscape design of an energy-efficient building should shade all pavement near the building.

 Please contact Fox Blocks ICF experts for more tips on how to design energy-efficient buildings in hot climates.